 Weights used for area totals

 The weights used to combine country data in forming area totals differ depending on the subject.
-Industrial Production, Composite Leading Indicators, Retail Trade, Hourly Earnings, Unit Labour Costs, Consumer Price Indices, Producer Price Indices and Monetary Aggregates all use relevant aggregates in the most recently available year (e.g. GDP by industrial sector, Household Private Final Consumption Expenditure, Compensation of Employees, Total GDP) adjusted by Purchasing Power Parities.
+Industrial Production, Composite Leading Indicators, Retail Trade, Hourly Earnings, Consumer Price Indices, Producer Price Indices and Monetary Aggregates all use relevant aggregates in the most recently available year (e.g. GDP by industrial sector, Household Private Final Consumption Expenditure, Total GDP) adjusted by Purchasing Power Parities.
 Other series using weights that are not adjusted by Purchasing Power Parities are Passenger Cars which uses the value in the base year.
 Other subjects area totals (Harmonised Unemployment Rates, Employment and International Trade) are simply based on the sum of contributing countries data.

 Where weights are used, area total series are annually chain-linked Laspeyres indices.
 The series are chain-linked every five years when new weights are introduced, coinciding with the introduction of a new base year, which is currently 2005.
-The exceptions are area totals for Industrial Production, Retail Trade, Unit Labour Costs, Consumer Price Indices, Producer Price Indices, Hourly Earnings, and Monetary Aggregates which are annually re-weighted chained Laspeyres indices.
+The exceptions are area totals for Industrial Production, Retail Trade, Consumer Price Indices, Producer Price Indices, Hourly Earnings, and Monetary Aggregates which are annually re-weighted chained Laspeyres indices.